batonius/threason/README.md

 This was mostly acheived, the only non-standard extension used is `qsort_r`.
 I ended up reimplementing basic stuff from Rust's stdlib like slices, `Result` and growable vectors and bulding upon it.

-The original technical goal was to experiment with multi-threaded JSON parsing, thus *threa*son.
+The original technical goal was to experiment with multi-threaded JSON parsing, thus **threa**son.
-This isn't done (yet?), mostly because I keep reiterating on the single-threaded version.
+This has been acheived as well.

 ## Tools used
 As an experiment most of the code was written in Linux framebuffer console using Zellij, Helix, clangd and clang-format, with no graphical environment whatsoever.
 The experience is surprisingly pleasant and unsurprisingly disctraction-free.

 ## Benchmarks
-Incoming.
+Up to 5x speedup at buffer parsing with 8 threads compared to single thread parsing.
+Depends on the document in question tho.